Annual Security Report

 How is the information disseminated to the larger community?

-The assistant Vice President for Communications and Marketing is responsible for all press releases to the media.
+The Director of University Communications and External Affairs is responsible for all press releases to the media.

 Are there programs to inform students and employees about the prevention of crime?

-Yes.
-Barry University Crime Prevention conducts an awareness campaign for students and employees every year in September.
-The Campus Public Safety Department also offers crime prevention programs as part of their Campus Crime Watch.
+The Campus Public Safety Department also offers National Self-Defense S.A.F.E. programs as part of their Campus Crime Watch.

 Does the University provide programs that address the topics of sexual assault, domestic violence, dating violence and stalking?

 - Civility and Respect Forum (Domestic Violence w/ past speakers from the Miami Dade Police Dept. –Special Victims Bureau)